GiuliaPricina/Participium/retrospective/Retrospective01.md

 - Improvement goals for the next sprint and how to achieve them

-  > Finish the code in the first week -> code review and automatic testing on the second one
+  > Improve allocation of hours

-  > Division of the code of diffrent sprint on diffrent files (BackEnd and testing) -> simpler to correct
+  > Division of the code of different sprint on different files (BackEnd and testing) -> simpler to correct

 - One thing you are proud of as a Team!!
   > We have solved all the problems of the previous sprint, so we are improving!!!